aselshall/eds/L/L1/Installing_python.md

 # Installing python and jupyterlab and creating a jupyterlab shortcut for Windows

 In this course we will use python with [jupyterlab](https://jupyter.org/), which is an open-source interactive development environment that facilitates data science and scientific computing in python through a web-based interface.

+You can install python using different methods:
-Installing python using [anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) provides a streamlined and comprehensive approach, bundling not only python but also popular data science libraries and tools.
-It simplifies the setup process, ensuring compatibility among packages.
-On the other hand, installing python and jupyterlab manually allows for more control over specific versions but requires additional effort in managing dependencies and configurations.
-[This video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg) for example shows how to install python with anaconda, the different tools that anaconda provides, how to create a shortcut for jupyterl lab, and how to get started.
+- Anaconda: Installing Python using [anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) provides a streamlined and comprehensive approach, bundling not only python but also popular data science libraries and tools.[This video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg) for example shows how to install python with anaconda, the different tools that anaconda provides, how to create a shortcut for jupyterl lab, and how to get started.
+   - Pros: It simplifies the setup process, ensuring compatibility among packages.
+   - Cons: Too much time and too much space needed and you will get a lot of tools that you will not use for this course
+- Miniconda: You can install Python using Miniconda following instructions on [Geopython - Installing Python](https://geo-python-site.readthedocs.io/en/latest/course-info/installing-miniconda.html)
+   - Pros: Light weight version of Anaconda
+   - Cons: You would need to do few extra things to use Jupterlab
+- Installing Python and Jupyterlab manually (this document)
+   - Pros: Allows for more control over specific versions
+   - Cons: Requires additional effort in managing dependencies and configurations

-If you cannot install anaconda on your machine, [FGCU appsanywhere](https://www.fgcu.edu/its/appsanywhere/) has anaconda.
-However, some features such as adding a jupyterlab extension will be disabled.
+  - FGCU AppsAnywhere (not recommended):  If you cannot install python on your machine, [FGCU appsanywhere](https://www.fgcu.edu/its/appsanywhere/) has anaconda. ,

-Alternatively, you can manually install python and jupyterlab following theses instructions.
+     - Pros: You do not need to install anything and you can use Jupyterlab on the cloud
+     - Cons: Many features such as adding a jupyterlab extension will be disabled, old version of Python 3.8x, can creat problematic synic issue with OneDrive, etc.

 ## Install python
 Download the latest version for windows and follow the instruction for installation https://www.python.org/downloads/